Trobriand people: Cricket

 After tribal conflict was banned, cricket replaced war in the Trobriand culture.
 The colonial powers were appalled by the violence and sexual displays associated with tribal warfare.
 Matches are often played between all-male teams and last several months.
 There are often feasts for the winning team.
 The islanders add elements to cricket that reflect their culture.
 For example, since the sport resembles war, there is no limit on team size.
 Also, every time a team scores a special dance ritual is performed.
 These dances are an adaptation of former war rituals and often contain taunts and jeers at the other team.
 "The words are sexual metaphors, used as one team taunts the other and exhibits their physical and sexual prowess to the appraising eyes of the young women on the sidelines."

-There is also magic in Trobriandian cricket.
+Trobriandian cricket strategy can incorporate magic.
 Teams use charms and incantations to gain an advantage.
 For example, a spell can be used to make a team less efficient in scoring.
 A team is expected to lose when visiting a rival island.
 When a visiting team wins, there are often reports of vandalism and arson.
 During such events, yam houses are burned, which is considered a major insult.
 In essence, this form of cricket is more aggressive and an important part of Trobriand life.

 Currency

-Trobrianders use yams as currency, and consider them a sign of wealth and power.
+Trobrianders use yams as currency, and consider them a symbol of wealth and power.

 Western visitors often buy items from Trobrianders with money.
 There is also a Kula exchange, a very important tradition in the Trobriand Islands.
 The women also use bundles of scored banana leaves.